-SCHOOL AWARDS 2013 - 2014
+SCHOOL AWARDS 2014 - 2015

-AWARDS PRESENTED AT COMMENCEMENT EXERCISES FOR THE CLASS OF 2014
+AWARDS PRESENTED AT COMMENCEMENT EXERCISES FOR THE CLASS OF 2015

 The Reverend Father President's Spiritual Leadership Award is presented to the senior who has exerted the greatest spiritual influence on others by living a life exemplifying his Catholic faith.
-For the 2013-14 school year, the award was merited by John A. Guerra.
+By vote of the faculty, the 2014-15 award was merited by Dillon M. Knight.

 The Julia Ferguson McEnerny Memorial Trophy, Donated by Will Gibbons McEnerny of the Class of 1914, is awarded to the senior who has a good scholastic record, actively participated in extracurricular activities, and possesses those qualities which symbolize "the most representative student of Jesuit High School."
-The student who has been judged deserving of this award by a vote of the faculty was Quentin E. Marks.
+The student who has been judged deserving of this award by a vote of the faculty was Michael W. McMahon, Jr.

 The Very Reverend Father Pedro Arrupe Award is presented to the senior who has exemplified the spirit of being a man for others by his participation and excellence in service.
-By vote of the faculty, the 2013-14 award was merited by Brandon D. Myers.
+By vote of the faculty, the 2014-15 award was merited by Bryan M.D.
+Jones.

-The Blue Jay Parents' Club Award for excellence in scholarship was awarded to nine seniors who are the co-valedictorians of their class, having graduated with the highest grade point average for four years at Jesuit: Stanley H. Dai, Reuben A. Hogan, Zhen P. Huang, Christopher M. Mire, Thomas J. Nimmo, Patrick B. Ryan, Sean E. Stephens, Cullen M. Walsh, and Kevin E. Yokum (who delivered the valedictory address).
+The Blue Jay Parents' Club Award for excellence in scholarship was awarded to nine seniors who were the co-valedictorians of their class, having graduated with the highest grade point average for four years at Jesuit: Harrison A. Bond, Garth W. Cook, Jr., Daniel R. Edmund, Jr., Patrick D. Fine, Mark C. James, Jr., Michael W. McMahon, Jr., Frederick E. Schmidt, Jr., Anthony J. Smith, and Steven H. Stradley (who delivered the valedictory address).

-SPECIAL COMMENDATIONS PRESENTED AT THE 2014 AWARDS CEREMONY
+SPECIAL COMMENDATIONS PRESENTED AT THE 2015 AWARDS CEREMONY